solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 ## A new (old) approach

 The SPA approach is good for many applications, but it does add a lot of complexity.
-In the halcyon days of the early 2000s the go to way for web development was fully server side rendered, like [JSP](https://en.wikipedia.org/wiki/JavaServer_Pages) or [PHP](https://www.php.net/).
+In the halcyon days of the early 2000s the go-to way for web development was fully server side rendered, like [JSP](https://en.wikipedia.org/wiki/JavaServer_Pages) or [PHP](https://www.php.net/).
-There was no API, the server simply rendered full pages and used whatever database resources it needed to fill in dynamic parts.
+There was no API, the server simply rendered full pages and used whatever database resources it needed to fill in the dynamic parts.
 JavaScript was mostly used for simple enhancements like form validation before sending.

-There's nothing wrong with making a fully server rendered application today, but many applications have needs and user expectations that require more fine grained updates than reloading the page with each user interaction or refreshing the page to check for new updates.
+There's nothing wrong with making a fully server-rendered application today, but many applications have needs and user expectations that require more fine-grained updates than reloading the page with each user interaction or refreshing the page to check for new updates.

-We can combine the server side rendering with [WebSockets](https://en.wikipedia.org/wiki/WebSocket) to provide granular updates to the browser and receive callbacks.
+We can combine the server-side rendering with [WebSockets](https://en.wikipedia.org/wiki/WebSocket) to provide granular updates to the browser and receive callbacks.
 We can have our cake and eat it too!

 ## Ripley to the rescue

-[Ripley](https://github.com/tatut/ripley) is a new [Clojure](https://clojure.org/) library that implements a fully server side rendered programming model that can serve full pages but also takes care of updating things that change without page reloads.
-You can create rich webapps without the need for a SPA frontend.
+[Ripley](https://github.com/tatut/ripley) is a new [Clojure](https://clojure.org/) library that implements a fully server-side-rendered programming model that can serve full pages but also takes care of updating things that change without page reloads.
+You can create rich webapps without the need for an SPA frontend.

-Creating user interfaces with ripley should feel similar to browser side frontend
+Creating user interfaces with Ripley should feel similar to browser side frontend
 development: you create functions that take in data and render HTML output.

 ```clojure